 Joyce was once a boy name, but it took off for the ladies in the mid 20th century.
 This Latin origin name, holding the 11th spot is the most popular Tanzanian baby girl name list, means ‘joyous’.

 If you’re looking for a unique, Aviary-inspired name for your little girl, take a look at Kanoni, a high-spirited name, meaning ‘little bird’.
 It will have your little one soaring to greater heights.
+This is a name that signifies growth and progress.

 This spelling variation of Layla experienced a brief decline a few years ago, but it has recovered now.
 One of its most popular bearers is Leyla Gülefshan Achba-Anchabadze, the Ottoman princess.
 Leyla means ‘night’.